yonaguska/arts/README.md

-# arts
+# ARTS Package

-Automated Regression Test System (ARTS) for regression testing the Theatro features
+ARTS is the Automated Regression Test System.
+It is used to regression test features of the Theatro system, primarily those supported by the TGS Server.